Fitness Trainer Qimmah Russo Shows Off Killer Physique In Tiny Gold Bikini

-Qimmah Russo earned the attention of her fans on Friday, April 10, with a new Instagram update in which she showed off chiseled physique while clad in a tiny bikini.
+Qimmah Russo earned the attention of her fans on Friday, April 10, with a new Instagram update in which she showed off her chiseled physique while clad in a tiny bikini.

-The fitness model and trainer stood in front of a bathroom mirror while holding her phone in front of her to snap the selfies.
-The first of the two-photo slideshow captured her facing the camera with her legs shoulder-width apart, showcasing her shapely quads.
+The fitness model and trainer stood in front of a bathroom mirror while holding her phone to snap the selfies.
+The first image in the two-photo slideshow captured her facing the camera with her legs shoulder-width apart, showcasing her shapely quads.
 In the second, Russo rotated her torso slightly, placing one leg in front of the other.
 This time, she focused on her booty while also putting her chiseled abs front and center.

-Russo rocked a two-piece bathing suit in a shimmery gold fabric that complimented her caramel skin.
+Russo rocked a two-piece bathing suit in a shimmery gold fabric that complemented her caramel skin.
 The bikini top featured clear straps that went around her neck.
 The top’s triangles were super tiny, putting Russo’s cleavage on display.

 Russo teamed her top with a pair of matching bottoms that were scrunched up to reveal her strong hips.
-The bikini also boasted clear straps, which she wore pulled up high on her sides, highlighting her toned midriff.
+The bikini bottoms also boasted clear straps, which she wore pulled up high on her sides, highlighting her toned midriff.
 Russo didn’t share where her swimsuit was from.

 In her caption, she detailed that she is enjoying her solo movie nights during the COVID-19 quarantine.

 Unsurprisingly, the update was a hit with many of her 1.5 million followers.
-Since going live, the photos have garnered more than 32,700 likes and over 370 comments, as of the time of this writing.
-Users of the social media app who are fans of Russo took to the comments section to praise her good looks and to express their admiration for her.
+The photos have garnered more than 32,700 likes and over 370 comments, as of the time of this writing.
+Fans of Russo took to the comments section to praise her good looks and to express their admiration for her.

 “Ok this is torture now,” one user wrote, trailing the words with a winky emoji.